shagu/ericmauser.de/content/Random Notes/wow-realmzones.md

 3,5,"CN7",,,,,,,,0x3F007E,
 ```

-A side note, the ruRU is a custom client, that didn't exist back then, but however is quite popular.
+As a side note, the ruRU is a custom client, that didn't exist back then, but however is quite popular.
 This client is a modification of the enUS client, and by that falls into the category of the US-builds (so it only accepts `1` and `5`).